Extreme Light Infrastructure - Nuclear Physics (ELI-NP) represents the largest investment ever made

 Each twelve-week session covers the same general topics.

-The lectures probably will be recorded on a systematic basis and may be posted on the web page of the
+The lectures probably will be recorded on a systematic basis and may be posted on the web page of the "Saturday Morning Physics at ELI-NP" program and also on Youtube channel and Facebook.

 Students who attend and complete classes of the twelve-week course will be awarded a Certificate of Accomplishment.